Is It Better to Check Oil Hot Or Cold?

 Checking oil when it’s cold: Pros: It’s much safer to check your oil when the engine is cold since there’s no risk of getting burned.
 Cons: The oil level will be lower than normal since cold temperatures contract the oil, so you might end up adding more than necessary.

-Is It Ok to Check Oil When Engine is Hot?
+Is It Okay to Check Oil When the Engine is Hot?

 Yes, it is perfectly fine to check your oil level when the engine is hot.
 In fact, it’s the best way to get an accurate reading.
 If you check it when the engine is cold, you won’t be getting an accurate reading because the oil will have settled overnight and will appear to be lower than it actually is.

 Many people believe that the oil level in their car decreases when it is cold outside.
 However, this is not actually the case.
-The oil level in your car will remain exactly the same, no matter what temperature it is outside.
+The oil level in your car will remain the same, no matter what the temperature is outside.

 So, if you notice that your oil level is low, don’t automatically assume that it’s because it’s cold outside – there could be another reason for this.